byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ## 1.4 Documenting the Results of Your Tests
 1. Regardless of whether the compilation gave errors, we want you to capture the output of the compilation using `make >& compile.log`.
 You should do a `make clean` first to remove the previous results so when you re-run using `make >& compile.log` it will do the full compile process.
 Otherwise, you will simply get a message that everything was up to date - not very useful.
 2. After you have captured a `compile.log` file, next create a file in your project directory called `README.md`.
 This is where you will report your design's success or failure.
-3. If the bitstream worked on the board, your README.md file contents can be simple - just say that it compiled without errors and that the bitstream worked.
-4. If the compilation gave an error, say so.
-Then, pull the compilation error messages out of the `compile.log` file you just created and include them in the `README.md` file.
-By the way, you can put verbatim text (like what you copy from the log) into the `README.md` file by placing three backquote characters on a line (the backquote is the on the same key as the tilde).
-Then paste what you copied from log file into the `README.md`.
-Then, put three backquote characters on a line to close the block.
-That is a "code verbatim" block in markdown.
-(It is how all the code sample sections have been created in these instructions).
-In fact, if you want to learn how to add sectioning or numbered lists or whatever, just open up any `.md` file in your repo and learn by example...
+To do so, copy the contents of the file `TemplateREADME.md` file in your own repo and use them as the starting point for this `README.md` file.
+3. Fill out this file as your 'report'.
-5. Finally, save the `README.md`.
+4. Finally, save the `README.md`.

 ## 1.5 Pushing Your Results Back Up to Github
 1. Now, you need to tell git that you have a new directory of files that should be a part of the repository.
 So, type: `git add ~/220-myusername/Labs/Lab4`, filling in the real directory name.
 This will tell git that you want this directory's contents to be a part of the repository.